I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_bdcb_image_information.md

 } BDCB_IMAGE_INFORMATION, *PBDCB_IMAGE_INFORMATION;
 ````

-## -struct-fields
+## Members

-### -field Classification
+            `CertificateIssuer`

+            The issuer of the image's certificate.
+If the image is not signed, the string is empty ("").

+            `CertificatePublisher`

+            The publisher of the image's certificate.
+If the image is not signed, the string is empty ("").

+            `CertificateThumbprint`

+            The hash of the certificate of the signer to be signed.
+Run <b>certutil –dump x,cer</b> to view this value as  "Signature Hash".

+            `CertificateThumbprintLength`

+            The length of data pointed to by the <b>CertificateThumbprint</b> member.

+            `Classification`

             The classification of the boot start image.

-### -field ImageFlags
+            `ImageFlags`

             Bit flags that describe the image.
 The following values are defined.

 <table>